robertjchristian/MRC/MRC40.md

 MRI #1 Smart Contracts Reference Implementation

 ## Rationale: Time Equals Aliegnment
-To implement economic alignment of Compute Providers, it is necessary to implement a functionality where users can specify for what period they want to lock the MOR token claiming, in return the user will receive an increased MOR reward and more reputation.
+To implement economic alignment of Compute Providers, it is necessary to implement a functionality where users can specify for what period they want to Stake the MOR token, in return the user will receive an increased MOR reward and more reputation.

 - 1. Staked MOR can inform the likelihood of the Compute provider being selected.
 Weight in Compute Provider Repution.
 - 2. Stake MOR can inform the maximum reward a Compute Provider can earn.
 So for example if 100 MOR are Staked for 1 Year, then the most the Compute Provider can earn is 100 MOR during 1 year of providing Compute.